 - The build pipeline runs on the PR.

-- Admins review code and merge the PR.
+- Admins review the code and merge the PR.

 - The merged PR triggers a pipeline to compile Managed Object Format (MOF) files.
-The pipeline calls Azure Key Vault to retrieve credentials that are used in the MOFs.
+The pipeline calls Azure Key Vault to retrieve the credentials that are used in the MOF files.

 - An Azure PowerShell task in a multistage pipeline uses the compiled MOF files to deploy configuration changes via Microsoft365DSC.

-- Admins validate changes in a staged Microsoft 365 tenant.
+- Admins validate the changes in a staged Microsoft 365 tenant.

 - Admins get notification from the approval process in Azure DevOps for the production Microsoft 365 tenant.
 Admins approve or reject the changes.